palewire/django-calaccess-technical-documentation/docs/apps/calaccess_scraped/managementcommands.rst

     $ python manage.py scrapecalaccess --force-download

-Alternatively, you can avoid making *any* network requests, parsing and storing data only from previously cached content.
-That's what you get by invoking the ``--cache-only`` option:
+Alternatively, you can avoid making *any* network requests by invoking the ``--cache-only`` option so as to parse and store data only from previously cached content:

 .. code-block:: none

     $ python manage.py scrapecalaccess --cache-only

-By default, data saved from previous scrapes is preserved, or you can invoke the ``--flush`` option to start over with empty data tables:
+By default, data saved to your database from previous scrapes is preserved, or you can invoke the ``--flush`` option to start over with empty data tables:

 .. code-block:: none